leucos/ansible-tuto/step-4/README.md

     - hosts: web
       tasks:
         - name: Installs apache web server
-          action: apt pkg=apache state=installed
+          action: apt pkg=apache2 state=installed

-We just need to say wnat we want to do using the right ansible module.
+We just need to say want we want to do using the right ansible module.
 Here, we're using the [apt](http://ansible.cc/docs/modules.html#apt) module that can install debian packages.

 We also added a name for this task.
 While this is not necessary, it's very informative when the playbook is run so it's highly recommended.

-all in all, this was quite easy !
+All in all, this was quite easy !

 You can run the playbook (let's it's called `apache.yml`) :

-    $ ansible-playbook -i hosts -l host1.example.org apache.yml
+    ansible-playbook -i hosts -l host1.example.org step-4/apache.yml

 Here, `hosts` is the inventory file, `-l` limits run to `host1.example.org` and `apache.yml` is our playbook.

-If you don't want to use `-i hosts` every time, you can just set ANSIBLE_HOSTS environment variable like this (assuming inventory resides in your current directory) :
+As stated earlier, if you don't want to use `-i hosts` every time, you can just set ANSIBLE_HOSTS environment variable like this (assuming inventory resides in your current directory) :

     export ANSIBLE_HOSTS=`pwd`/hosts